 Average Pay and Cost of Living

-Florida isn’t known to be a top paying state, but the cost of living isn’t quite as high as other in demand travel nursing states.
-If you can find a place just outside of major metro areas, and you’re not looking for a palace by the seam, you can enjoy the Florida lifestyle at a reasonable cost.
+Florida isn’t known to be a top paying state, but current jobs with NurseFly are paying top dollar for travel nurses!
+The cost of living isn’t quite as high as other in demand travel nursing states, so travel nurses have a great chance to save a lot of cash.
+If you can find a place just outside of major metro areas, and you’re not looking for a palace by the sea, you can enjoy the Florida lifestyle at a reasonable cost.

 Aside from the high season, finding your own housing isn’t as much of a struggle as in other states.
 There are a lot of short term renters in Florida and owners will cater to that.
 Many of the apartments are furnished and cater to temporary renters.